smoothSpikes/alx-system_engineering-devops/0x00-shell_basics/README.md

 *Task 6*

 We combined -n and -l parameter to show users numerically

+*Task 7*

+I used mkdir -p to create a directory in a chosen path